-- · Read carefully and follow all applicable use directions, precautions and limitations on the respective product labels. - Do not exceed recommended application rates.
+- Read carefully and follow all applicable use directions, precautions and limitations on the respective product labels. - Do not exceed the specified label use rates.
 Do not tank mix with another pesticide product that contains the same active ingredient as this product unless the label of either tank mix partner specifies the maximum dosage that may be used.